burkeholland/quick-start/src/chapters/chapter5.md

 	}
 };
 ```
-In this code, the user submits an email and password, and the value is sent to the model for validation.
+In this span, the user submits an email and password, and the value is sent to the model for validation.
 If it passes, registration can proceed, otherwise an alert is shown:

 ![share](images/email-validate-ios.png)
 ![share](images/email-validate-android.png)